wmorgan/dcos-docs/1.7/usage/index.md

 ## Beginners

-Once you've had a good look around in the DC/OS Dashboard and familiarized yourself with the DC/OS CLI, here are a few more things that you might want to check out:
+Once you've had a good look around in the DC/OS Dashboard and familiarized yourself with the DC/OS CLI, here are a few more exercises that you might want to try:

 - If you have a DevOps role:
   - How to run [NGINX](/usage/tutorials/nginx/)